 2. In Problem Fields: These are where the growth or appearance of one area differs from the rest of the field.
 Plant analysis can often determine the cause of these differences and indicate the best method to correct the problem.
 Sample when abnormalities are discovered.
 Two plant and two soil samples are recommended.
 This includes collecting soil and plant samples from the normal and abnormal areas.
 All plant samples taken from abnormal areas should be taken from just inside of the abnormal area.
 Soil samples should be taken throughout the abnormal area.
-A separate plant analysis history must be recorded on the "Tissue Test Request Sheet" for each sample taken.
+A separate plant analysis history must be recorded on the "Tissue Submittal Form" for each sample taken.

 When to Take Samples